Emily Dickinson portrait in Amherst vandalized - The Boston Globe

 Wrench is in discussions with the town to see what can be done about the vandalism, he said.
 In the meantime, the Amherst Public Art Council has asked him to repair the mural again in the next few weeks.

-“If this is going to be a battle, then it’s not a battle I can win,” Welch said.
+“If this is going to be a battle, then it’s not a battle I can win,” Wrench said.

 Martha Merrow can be reached at martha.merrow@globe.com, or on Twitter @martha_merrow